Samuel3310/alx-low_level_programming/README.md

-This is the new C task in alx
+This isthe nested loop task